isomerpages/moe-meetoh/_experience-at-mts/English, Mathematics, Science/English Language.md

 **IPW-VIA**

 Integrated Project Work and Values in Action (IPW-VIA) is multi-faceted and supports the growth of the whole child.
-As students work on school and community projects in teams, they learn to collect information and communicate in EL with clarity, empathy and discernment, while demonstrating schools values such as teamwork, resilience, service and care.
+As students work on school and community projects in teams, they learn to collect information and communicate in EL with clarity, empathy and discernment, while demonstrating school values such as teamwork, resilience, service and care.

  **SEED**

 Strategies for Engaged and Effective Development (SEED) curriculum creates joy in interdisciplinary learning across subjects.
-Through experiential learning, students apply and demonstrate their knowledge and skills acquired in the various subjects, and their learning is augmented in authentic tasks that require them to create crafts, write about their experiences and present their research findings in English.
+Through experiential learning, students apply and demonstrate their knowledge and skills acquired in the various subjects, and their learning is augmented in authentic tasks that require them to create crafts, write about their experiences and present their research findings in EL.

 *Updated on 13 Mar 2023*